Access to children

 Bikes, Skateboards and Scooters at School

-The buses servicing our school are operated by Merseylink.
+The buses servicing our school are operated by Kinetic (Merseylink).

-Three main routes operate and include Canning Drive, Pardoe Downs and Ambleside.
-For information regarding fares, pick up points and times, please contact the bus company.
-Families eligible for free bus passes can collect an application form from Service Tasmania.
+Two routes operate after school including Canning Drive, Pardoe and Ambleside.
+For information regarding fares, pick up points and times, please contact the bus company or follow the link: www.merseylink.com.au/

 Good behavior on buses is extremely important.
 Children are expected to do as instructed by the driver, as any misbehavior could cause distraction and result in an accident.
 Merseylink can suspend, or cancel bus passes of children who misbehave.